Concerned about immigration case delays? Learn how much worry is justified and what steps you can take.

 Taking Action If Your Immigration Case Is Delayed

 If you find yourself waiting for months or even years for an immigration decision, it’s essential not to panic.
-You are likely not singled out for unfavorable treatment, nor is your case languishing in a USCIS cave (although, regrettably, some cases do get lost).
+You are likely not singled out for unfavourable treatment, nor is your case languishing in a USCIS cave (although, regrettably, some cases do get lost).
 Here’s what you can do:

 Monitor Your Case